-How is ACE Accreditation different from previous protocols, and why isn’t it referred to as the 9th Edition?
+How is ACE Learning different from previous protocols, and why isn’t it referred to as the 9th Edition?

 - Articulating “gatekeeper” Foundation Standards that are the non-negotiable essentials that schools must have in place in order to proceed to the next stage of accreditation.
 This is the section most similar to compliance-oriented prior protocols;

 - Outlining Learning Principles that are aspirational in nature and that challenge schools to transform practices in alignment with these Principles;

 - Looking for impacts on learners, and not merely on the various compliance-focused inputs and outputs as we have done in the past;

 - Offering a dashboard to indicate where on the continuum a school is, in relation to each of the Learning Principles;

 - Inviting schools to develop Major Learning Plans instead of producing a traditional 12-18 month self-study.